hexian000/kcptun-libev/README.md

 watch curl -sX POST http://127.0.1.1:8081/stats
 ```

-The URI "/healthy" always responds with HTTP 200, feel free to use it for healthy checks.
+The URI "/healthy" always responds with HTTP 200; use it for health checks.

 ## Credits